offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     }
     ```

-    If the genome has linear chromosomes, add a termination node as well to represent the end of chromosome.
-Only one termination node is needed.
+    If the genome has linear chromosomes, add a termination node as well to represent chromosome ends.
+Only one termination node is needed -- all chromosome ends are represented by the same termination node.

     ```{dot}
     graph G {